 Section 3 must be implemented in a manner consistent with existing Federal, State, and local laws.
 Section 3 does not supersede these laws, nor do these laws cancel or override the Section 3 obligation.

-• Employment - Section 3 is race neutral, directed at low income and very-low income persons.
+• Employment - Section 3 is race and sex neutral, directed at low income and very-low income individuals.

 Forms and Reporting Requirements